Cultural impact of Taylor Swift: Poptimism and versatility

-Versatility

-Swift's Les Paul guitar from the Red Tour (2013–2014) in the Musical Instrument Museum of Phoenix; Swift was voted as one of the best guitarists of the 21st-century in a poll reported in Guitar.com.

 Swift has ventured into diverse genres and undertaken artistic reinventions throughout her career.
 Pitchfork opined in 2021 that Swift changed the music landscape forever with a "singularly perceptive" catalog that accommodates musical and cultural shifts.
 Harbron stated Swift's genre-spanning career encouraged her peers to experiment with diverse sounds.
 The BBC and Time designated Swift a "music chameleon".
 Swift stated that she "knew she had to keep innovating" to stay ahead of record labels working to replace her.

 Swift's fourth album Red (2012) intensified the critical debate over her genre categorization, as she was a country artist at that time, but Red contained heavy pop, electronic and rock elements.
 Swift said that she opts to let others label genres.
 Critics felt that Red signified Swift's inevitable transition to mainstream pop.
 Randall Roberts of Los Angeles Times claimed that Red is "perfectly rendered American popular music" irrespective of whether it is a pop or country record.
-The New York Times' Jon Caramanica dubbed Swift "a pop star in a country context".
-According to Harbron, Red proved the industry that avant-garde is not the only experimental approach in music and that Swift "opened a door for every other musician" in 2012 to coalesce multiple genres into an album.
+The New York Timess Jon Caramanica dubbed Swift "a pop star in a country context".
+According to Harbron, Red proved to the industry that avant-garde is not the only experimental approach in music and that Swift "opened a door for every other musician" in 2012 to coalesce multiple genres into an album.

-After 1989, Swift released her 2020 albums Folklore and Evermore, which were described as a mix of indie folk, chamber pop, and alternative rock styles.
+Post-1989, Swift has released the 2020 albums Folklore and Evermore, which were described as a mix of indie folk, chamber pop, and alternative rock styles.
 They expanded the perception of Swift's discography, with many critics describing her catalog as a musically heterogeneous collection of songs.
 Having demonstrated an emo appeal, Swift's songs are often covered by pop-punk and metalcore acts.
 American singer-songwriter Noah Kahan said that Folklore and Evermore helped reignite popular interest in folk music, and Billboard credited Swift with the power "to pull any sound she wants into mainstream orbit".